LNER Peppercorn Class A2 60532 Blue Peter: British Railways (1948–1966)

+Preservation (1966–present)

-After preservation, 60532 was the subject of a campaign for its restoration on the BBC Television series Blue Peter, and the locomotive has subsequently been featured several times in the programme.
-Restoration was undertaken at York, Leeds and Doncaster Works where it was repainted in LNER apple green livery as No 532.
+In 1968, Blue Peter was purchased by Geoff Drury, who originally wanted to buy an LNER Peppercorn Class A1, but the last one No. 60145 Saint Mungo was scrapped two years prior.
+After preservation, Blue Peter was the subject of a campaign for its restoration on the BBC Television series Blue Peter, and the locomotive has subsequently been featured several times in the programme.

+The restoration work was undertaken at York, Leeds and Doncaster Works, where it was repainted in LNER apple green livery as No. 532, the number it would have carried if built pre-nationalisation.
 60,000 people witnessed its renaming by the BBC Blue Peter programme presenters at a Doncaster Works Open Day in 1971.
+Around 1974, Blue Peter was steamed up for the first time at the Tyseley Locomotive Works in Birmingham.

 Moved to the Dinting Railway Centre, it did little running and in late 1987, the North Eastern Locomotive Preservation Group (NELPG) took charge of 60532 and A4 Bittern on long-term loan from the Drury family.
 Restored at the Imperial Chemical Industries works at Wilton, Redcar and Cleveland, 60532 was renamed by the BBC Blue Peter programme for a second time in December 1991.

 It was then moved to the North Yorkshire Moors Railway for running in.
 The locomotive obtained its main line certificate in 1992 and subsequently worked many rail tours over the Settle and Carlisle Railway and as far north as its old depot of Aberdeen.

-1994 accident

-On 1 October 1994, during a run from Edinburgh to York, 60532 suffered extensive damage during a catastrophic uncontrolled wheelslip after leaving Durham station.
-The damaged parts included the outside valve motion, coupling rods and axleboxes; a driving wheel also moved on its axle.